msikma/bwtoolsdata/readme.md

 This library is available via npm:

 ```
-npm i --save sctoolsdata
+npm i --save @dada78641/bwtoolsdata
 ```

-TODO: explain more about how this is used.
+Aside from raw data, this library contains a number of utilities for people working with StarCraft replay and map files.

 ## Reference